leanprover/logic_and_proof_lean3/axiomatic_foundations.rst

     \emptyset, \;\; \{ \emptyset \}, \; \; \{ \{ \emptyset \} \}, \;\; \{ \emptyset, \{ \emptyset \} \}, \;\; \{ \{ \{ \emptyset \} \} \}, \;\; \ldots

 Still, we can never form a set with more than two elements in this way.
 To that end, it would be reasonable to add an axiom that asserts for every :math:`x` and :math:`y`, the set :math:`x \cup y` exists.
 But we can do better.
 Remember that if :math:`x` is any set, :math:`\bigcup x` denotes the union of all the sets in :math:`x`.
 In other words, for any set :math:`z`, :math:`z` is an element of :math:`\bigcup x` if and only if :math:`z` is in :math:`w` for some set :math:`w` in :math:`x`.
-The following axiom asserts that this set exists:
+The following axiom asserts that this set exists.

 .. math::